-Be sure to report each payment in the proper box because the IRS uses this information to determine whether the recipient has properly reported the
+Be sure to report each payment in the proper box because the IRS uses this information to determine whether the recipient has properly reported the payment.

 Trade or business reporting only.
 Report on Form 1099-MISC only when payments are made in the course of your trade or business.
 Personal payments are not reportable.
 You are engaged in a trade or business if you operate for gain or profit.
 However, nonprofit organizations are considered to be engaged in a trade or business and are subject to these reporting requirements.
-Nonprofit organizations subject to these reporting requirements include trusts of qualified pension or profit-sharing plans of employers, certain organizations exempt from tax under section 501(c) or (d), and farmers' cooperatives that are exempt from tax under section 521.
+Organizations also subject to these reporting requirements include trusts of qualified pension or profit-sharing plans of employers, certain organizations exempt from tax under section 501(c) or (d), farmers' cooperatives that are exempt from tax under section 521, and widely held fixed investment trusts.
 Payments by federal, state, or local government agencies are also reportable.

 Exceptions.
-Some payments are not required to be reported on Form 1099-MISC, although they may be taxable to the
+Some payments are not required to be reported on Form 1099-MISC, although they may be taxable to the recipient.
+Payments for which a Form 1099-MISC is not required include:

-- recipient.
-Payments for which a Form 1099-MISC is not required include: - Generally, payments to a corporation; but see Reportable payments to corporations on page MISC-2; - Payments for merchandise, telegrams, telephone, freight, storage, and similar items; - Payments of rent to real estate agents, but see Regulations section 1.6041-1(e)(5), Example 5; - Wages paid to employees (report on Form W-2, Wage and Tax Statement): - Business travel allowances paid to employees (may be reportable on Form W-2); - Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, - Payments to a tax-exempt organization, the United States, a state, the District of Columbia, a U.S. possession, or a foreign government; and - Certain payment card transactions if a payment card organization has assigned a merchant/payee a Merchant Category Code (MCC) indicating that reporting is not required.
-A cardholder/payor may rely on the MCC that the payment card organization assigned to a merchant/payee to determine if a payment card transaction with that merchant/payee is subject to reporting under section 6041 or section 6041A.
-For more information and a list of merchant types with corresponding MCCs, see Revenue Procedure 2004-43 which is on page 124 of Internal Revenue Bulletin 2004-31 at www.irs.gov/pub/ irs-irbs/irb04-31.pdf.
+- Generally, payments to a corporation; but see Reportable payments to corporations on page 2; - Payments for merchandise, telegrams, telephone, freight, storage, and similar items; - Payments of rent to real estate agents, but see Regulations section 1.6041-1(e)(5), Example 5; - Wages paid to employees (report on Form W-2, Wage and Tax Statement); - Military differential wage payments made to employees while they are on active duty in the Armed Forces or other uniformed services (report on Form W-2); - Business travel allowances paid to employees (may be reportable on Form W-2); - Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.); - Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state, the District of Columbia, a U.S. possession, or a foreign government; and - Certain payment card transactions if a payment card organization has assigned a merchant/payee a Merchant Category Code (MCC) indicating that reporting is not required.
+A cardholder/payor may rely on the MCC assigned to a merchant/payee to determine if a payment card transaction with that merchant/payee is subject to reporting under section 6041 or section 6041A.
+For more information and a list of merchant types with corresponding MCCs, see Revenue Procedure 2004-43 available at www.irs.gov/irb/2004-31\IRB/ar17.html.